himkt/polaris/README.md

-# Polarity analysis
+# Polaris

-This programm do a polarity analysis.
+Polaris provides you a method of polarity analysis.

-I use dataset made public by Tokyo Institute of Technology.
+I use dataset offered by Tokyo Institute of Technology.

 [Semantic Orientations of Words](http://www.lr.pi.titech.ac.jp/~takamura/pndic_en.html)